meduketto/iksemel-rust/README.md

 # Tools

-iks provides a few command line tools for quick XML processing:
+Iksemel provides a few command line tools for quick XML processing:

 * ikslint: validates XML files
 * ikspath: loads XML files into a DOM tree and runs XPath queries on them